Skip to main content

 (2) Children may use cleaning supplies with adult supervision.

-(J) Safe outdoor play space totaling not less than sixty square feet for each child using the space at any one time, shall be regularly available and scheduled for use, unless the program operates for less than three hours per day.
+(J) Safe outdoor play space totaling not less than sixty square feet for each child using the space at any one time, will be regularly available and scheduled for use, unless the program operates for less than three hours per day.

-(4) The program shall provide equipment for materials that promote large muscle development in adequate amounts for the group size.
+(4) The program will provide equipment for materials that promote large muscle development in adequate amounts for the group size.
 Outdoor equipment is to be stable, free of rust, cracks, holes, splinters, sharp points, edges, protruding bolts or tripping hazards.
 Equipment is to be age appropriate and not include openings that may cause body part entrapment.

 (5) A shaded area is to be available.
 The shade may be naturally occurring from trees, buildings or overhangs.